How Often To Water Pepper Plants – Pepper Watering Tips

 One of the best ways to reduce the need to water is to mulch your garden.
 This is mostly helpful for in-ground plants, but it can also benefit potted peppers.

-We like to use leaf mulch, straw, or grass clippings for our garden, but wood chips can be used as well to protect the soil’s moisture.
-As it rains, the mulch will allow the water to reach the soil, but will protect it from evaporation and excess heat.
+We like to use leaf mulch, straw, or grass clippings for our garden, but wood chips or plastic mulch can be used as well to protect the soil’s moisture.
+As it rains, the mulch will allow the water to reach the soil, but will protect it from evaporation and excessive heat.

 Mulching around pepper plants helps retain moisture.

-Mulch also helps to suppress weeds, and to protect the roots from a cold night, so it is really a win win (win!).
+Mulch also helps to suppress weeds and to protect the roots from temperature swings, so it is really a win-win (win!).
 Again, mulching is a best practice particularly for in-ground or raised bed gardening.

 How To Tell When Pepper Plants Are Dry